What is Melosity?

 On the top right of the profile page, there is a Studio button.
 If you click this, the studio will open in a new tab.

-What is the News Feed?
+What is the Community Page?

-How to post in the News Feed?
+How to post on the Community page?

 Click the green 'Post' button on the top left of your screen, just below the Melosity logo.
 You can either, choose an audio file from your computer, or drag and drop it., or you can just post a message.
 Once you have uploaded the audio file, you can also write a description.

 On the top right corner of your post, there is an x sign.
 Just click this, and your message will be deleted.

 How to search the Community page?